 What is the National Youth Science Camp outdoor adventure program like?

 To reinforce and encourage well-rounded development, the NYSC’s scientific program is supplemented by an outdoor adventure program.
 Three times during camp, delegates go on overnight outdoor trips which may include backpacking, rock climbing, caving, kayaking, mountain biking, or science field experiences.
 Many of these activities are also offered on “day trips”, making it possible for most delegates to try several different offerings.
 Participation is voluntary.

 Why do the delegates travel to Washington, D.C.?

 Because the National Youth Science Camp is only five hours from the nation’s capital, delegates are able to take advantage of the area’s extensive scientific and cultural offerings during a three-day trip.
 Each year, West Virginia’s senior member of the United States Senate honors the delegates with a luncheon attended by other members of the U.S. Senate.
-Recent keynote speakers include Dr. Jane Lubchenco, Administrator of NOAA; Dr. John Holdren; Dr. Neil deGrasse Tyson; Dr. Michael Griffin, Administrator of NASA; and Mr. Aneesh Chopra, Chief Technology Officer of the United States; and Dr. Francis Collins, Director, National Institutes of Health.
+Recent keynote speakers include Dr. Jane Lubchenco, Administrator of NOAA; Dr. John Holdren; Dr. Neil deGrasse Tyson; Dr. Michael Griffin, Administrator of NASA; Mr. Aneesh Chopra, Chief Technology Officer of the United States; and Dr. Francis Collins, Director, National Institutes of Health.